DruvPai/druvpai.github.io/_pages/about.md

     <summary><i>Notes for undergraduate and masters students.</i></summary>
     <br/>

-    <i>Note 1:</i> I am happy to chat about my research or general advising.
+    <i>Note 1:</i> I'm happy to chat about my research or general advising.
 Please send me an email and we can work out a time.
     <br/>
     <br/>